Permanentfrost/HomeLab/README.md

 ```

-Let me tell you the meaning of some of these parameters.
+Meanings explained:

-bantime: Set the length of the ban.
+`bantime`: Set the length of the ban.
 Default is 10 minutes.
-findtime: The window in which the action on an IP will be taken.
+`findtime`: The window in which the action on an IP will be taken.
 Default is 10 minutes.
 Suppose a bad login was attempted by a certain IP at 10:30.
 If the same IP reaches the maximum number of retries before 10:40, it will be banned.
 Otherwise, the next failed attempt after 10:40 will be counted as first failed attempt.
-maxretry: The number of failed retries before an action is taken
+`maxretry`: The number of failed retries before an action is taken
-usedns: The “warn” setting attempts to use reverse-DNS to look up the hostname and ban it using hostname.
+`usedns`: The “warn” setting attempts to use reverse-DNS to look up the hostname and ban it using hostname.
 Setting it to no will ban IPs, not hostname.
-destemail: The email address to which the alerts will be sent (needs to be configured)
+`destemail`: The email address to which the alerts will be sent (needs to be configured)
-sender: The sender name in the notification email
+`sender`: The sender name in the notification email
-mta: Mail Transfer Agent used for notification email
+`mta`: Mail Transfer Agent used for notification email
-banaction: This parameter uses the /etc/fail2ban/action.d/iptables-multiport.conf file to set the action after maximum failed retries
+`banaction`: This parameter uses the /etc/fail2ban/action.d/iptables-multiport.conf file to set the action after maximum failed retries
-protocol: The type of traffic that will be dropped after the ban
+`protocol`: The type of traffic that will be dropped after the ban
-🗒️

-If you want to make any changes for any jail (or for all the jail), like the maximum retries, ban time, find time etc., you should edit the jail.local file.
+If you want to make any changes for any jail (or for all the jail) edit the `jail.local` file.

-How to use Fail2Ban to secure Linux server

-Let me show you some of the ways you can use Fail2Ban to harden Linux security.

-Note that you need to be root user or have sudo access to run the fail2ban commands.

-Enable Fail2Ban on your server and check all running jails
+How does fail2ban work in the context of hardening:

 You can use systemd commands to start and enable Fail2Ban on your Linux server:
 ```